nnejourneys/nnejourneys/_tours/departures-roadtrip-to-eastern-arunachal.md

   - l: Airport Out
     d: Dibrugarh (Assam)

 highlights:
- - The northernmost lowland rainforest of the world
+ - Traverse the northernmost lowland rainforest of the world
- - India's first sunrise and sunset
+ - Catch India's first sunrise and sunset
- - Meet the Theravada and Animist tribes
+ - Meet the Theravada and Animist tribesmen and women
- - A naturalist to explain life under the canopy, the grasslands and the riverine areas
+ - Explore sun-dappled forests, vast grasslands & vibrant waterways with an experienced naturalist
  - Spot the Hornbills and the Hollock Gibbons
- - Cuisine and culture of far eastern India
+ - Experience the cuisine and culture of far eastern India

 inclusions:
  - All accommodation